 Earlier this year I already referred to some databases for historical songs, to be more exactly in a post on the history of piracy.
 The English Broadside Ballad Archive (University of California at Santa Barbara) is one of the digital gateways to old songs; here four collections can be searched simultaneously.
 A rather random search yielded already nearly hundred songs about lawyers, including a festive song on Edmond Saunders becoming the Lord Chief Justice of England (A New-years Guift to the TEMPLERS, / On the Eminent Lawyer / Sir Edmond Saunders (…)).
 Saunders had been a bencher of the Middle Temple and got this high office only months before his death in 1683.
 The Bodleian Library Broadside Ballads at Oxford does contain the 1839 railway ballad mentioned above (Johnson Ballads 3078).
 Revolution & Romanticism is the website of a private collection in Edmonton, Alberta, with historical ballads and chapbooks.
 Among the ballads concerning the law you will find for example A full and particular account of the execution of Mr. John Wait (…) (Bristol, around 1823).

 A quick search for German songs leads to the Deutsches Liedarchiv of the Universität Freiburg.
 This institution has created an online database, the Historisches Liederlexikon in which you can find a number of song texts and often detailed information about different versions, their reception and adaptation in later songs.
 Immer langsam voran [Always slowly forwards] was originally a song ridiculing the German fight against Napoleon in the years 1813 and 1814.
-It remained popular, was adapted during the Vormärz period, and again in the early twentieth century.
+It remained popular, was adapted during the Vormärz period around 1848, and again in the early twentieth century.
 The website of the Volksliederarchiv, presumably a private website, lacks supplementary information and is less well searchable, but is strong in presenting songs on various themes.
 The section Balladen und Moritaten brings you to a nice selection of songs.

 Texts of songs and short poems from the German classical period around 1800 are found at the website Freiburger Anthologie-Lyrik und Lied, here again with extensive commentaries and various text versions.
 The famous song about the Lorelei sorceress, Zu Bacharach am Rheine, tells us about a bishop who summoned her to appear in his tribunal and her answers to him.
 The documentation of this song is a model of its kind.
 The mixture of a medieval setting, a romantic story, the seeming simplicity and Clemens Brentano’s poetic skills make this song special indeed, but I had rather not see it as a faithful picture of an ecclesiastical judge.
 Brentano’s ease in creating this scene is impressive, and it carries conviction, even when one would not immediately imagine a conversation between a sorceress and a bishop in an ecclesiastical court.